DarkDeveloper-arch/BitKip-extensions/README.md

 - go to your browser extension settings
 - enable developer mode
 - load unpacked
-- select the folder in extracted
+- select the folder in extracted which has manifest file

 ## Preview of the extension: